Meiji Restoration: Economic development

 The bakufu started to show a small annual gold deficit by 1800, which had grown to over half a million ryō by 1837.
 To recoup some of these losses, the bakufu initiated a system of forced loans on the daimyō and conferred special privileges to merchants.
-The resultant diversification of merchant and artisnal industries also brought about a high degree of commercial specialisation and profound changes to rural life.
+The resultant diversification of merchant and artisanal industries also brought about a high degree of commercial specialisation and profound changes to rural life.
 Merchants collectively set up guilds and organised monopolies over goods and services, obtaining official status as contractors and suppliers.
 By the time of the Tenpō Reforms some of these guilds were broken up as they were believed to be increasing prices, but much of the cause was due to production not keeping up with demand.

 The changing economic history of the Edo period drastically altered the traditionally rigid social hierarchy of Tokugawa Japan, with new land becoming available for cultivation and new outlets for commercial trade and manufacturing.
 Beyond changing the nature of value in local economies, these changes brought with them an erosion of the official class system, with some domains offering the sale of samurai status, and many rich commoners educating their children and bribing their way into adoption by poor samurai families.
 While the taxation and control over monopolies partially resolved the issue of government finance, it didn't resolve the issue of samurai poverty.
 Among farmers, the ability to increase land cultivation and cope with price fluctuations exacerbated wealth disparities, the difference in the tax burden between different crops meant that many fell into debt and tenancy to their wealthier neighbours.
 Satō Nobuhiro claimed that by 1827, at least 30% of farmers had lost land this way.

 Foreign influence, 1633–1854

-Since 1633 a system of national isolation known as sakoku had been imposed by the Tokugawa shogunate, wherein no person was allowed to enter or leave Japan without permission from the shōgun.
+Since 1633, a system of national isolation known as sakoku had been imposed by the Tokugawa shogunate, wherein no person was allowed to enter or leave Japan without permission from the shōgun.
 The resultant isolationism fuelled systemic diversification of the domestic economy to fulfil local needs.
 This socio-cultural development combined with strict regulation and censorship on the topic of politics created a "seldom penetrated" lack of international consciousness.
 Following the Shimabara Rebellion, the non-Catholic Dutch had been permitted to maintain a monopoly through their factory on Dejima, just off the coast of Nagasaki in Saga Domain.
 This trade, although limited in scope, had led to a growing understanding of the West by Tokugawa intellectuals.
 While this limited trade with the Dutch had disseminated aspects of Western culture into Japanese society, it also created an uneven understanding of the development of Western technology and military capabilities that did not seem to threaten the socio-political order.